A

 Fundamental Research

-Refers to basic or applied research in science and engineering performed or conducted at an accredited institution of higher learning in the United States where the resulting information is ordinarily published and shared broadly in the scientific community.
+(Export Control) Refers to basic or applied research in science and engineering performed or conducted at an accredited institution of higher learning in the United States where the resulting information is ordinarily published and shared broadly in the scientific community.
 The products of fundamental research are not subject to export license requirements or other government approval.
-Fundamental research is distinguished from research that results in information that is restricted for proprietary reasons or national security reasons (EAR) or pursuant to specific U.S. government access and dissemination controls (ITAR).
+Fundamental research is distinguished from research that results in information that is restricted for proprietary reasons or national security reasons by the Export Administration Regulations (EAR) or pursuant to specific U.S. government access and dissemination controls by the International Traffic in Arms Regulations (ITAR).

 Funding Cycle